Looking for the best beach in the Florida Keys? Sombrero Beach in Marathon is our US Gulf Coast Travel choice as favorite Florida Keys best beach.

 Sombrero Beach Snorkeling and Kayaking

-The Sombrero Beach park is a popular spot to launch kayaks and a convenient area for snorkelers to easily wade into the ocean water.
+One of the favorite things to do at Sombrero Beach is to launch kayaks.
+Sombrero Beach park is also a convenient area for snorkelers to easily wade into the ocean water.

 Loggerhead turtle nesting might happen on Sombrero Beach for half the year, usually April to October.
 Volunteers patrol the beach every morning looking fo newly created nests and eggs that have been paid in the middle of the night.
 Turtle nest areas are then marked off and protected.
-The rest of Sombrero Beach remains open and can be fully enjoyed but never, ever disturb a turtle nest.
-Do not even pretend to or think about it.
+The rest of Sombrero Beach remains open and can be fully enjoyed but NEVER, EVER disturb a turtle nest.

 Getting to Sombrero Beach in Marathon